 Meal and rest periods are provided in accordance with applicable state and local laws.
-Your manager will inform you of the time and length of your breaks.
 If any manager requires you to perform work during a meal or rest period or instructs you to falsify any time record concerning your meal periods, you must contact HR Support Center (1-877-601-7453, hrsupport@randstadusa.com or use the "Let's Chat" icon on your desktop) immediately.
 Likewise, if you believe you are not receiving the appropriate amount of time for meal or rest periods, you must contact the HR Support Center immediately.